kgilpin/opentips-vscode/README.md

 - MacOS and Linux come with Python built in.
 - Windows users can install Python from the Microsoft Store: [Python 3.11](https://apps.microsoft.com/detail/9nrwmjp3717k)

-#### Automatic installer
+#### Automatic Installer

 By default, OpenTips will automatically install the `opentips` package to `$HOME/.opentips`.

-#### Automatic installer setting
+#### Automatic Installer Setting

 You can disable the automated installer by changing the setting "OpenTips: Install Globally" to "false".
 Do this if you want to manually manage the `opentips` package in a virtualenv of your project (the virtualenv must be located in `.venv` or `venv`).

-#### Installer command
+#### Installer Command

-You can initiate the automatic installer by running the command "OpenTip: Install opentips Python Package".
+You can initiate the automatic installer by running the command "OpenTips: Install opentips Python Package".
 For example, if you need to install Python, you can then run this command to complete the install of OpenTips.

-#### Lock file
+#### Lock File

 A lock file called "install.lock" protects against multiple concurrent installations.